 Evicting a tenant is always a challenging process.
-Even after successfully evicting a problematic tenant, you might have to deal with other issues, like figuring out what to do with the belongings they left behind.
+Even after successfully evicting a problematic tenant, you might have to deal with other issues, like figuring out what to do with the personal belongings they left behind.

-If tenants leave their possessions behind or is still having mail sent to their old address, you can’t simply throw it away.
+If tenants leave their belongings behind or is still having mail sent to their old address, you can’t simply throw it away.
 It’s your responsibility, as a landlord, to ensure that the tenant can retrieve their belongings before disposing of them.
 Not following this procedure could mean a significant financial loss for you.

 What To Consider When Dealing with A Tenant’s Leftover Possessions

 When trying to figure out what to do with a tenant’s possessions once they’ve left, you should consider the reason for the eviction.
 Depending on the circumstances, your responsibilities will vary.
-Additionally, every state has different laws regarding what to do with an evicted tenant’s belongings.
+Additionally, every state has different laws regarding what to do with an evicted tenant’s abandoned belongings.

 Should You Give Tenants a Chance to Retrieve Their Possessions After an Eviction?

 While it isn’t required in all states, it’s highly recommended to consider a holding period on your abandoned property.
-This will minimize the risk of a tenant suing you for lost property.
+This will minimize the risk of a tenant suing you for lost tenant property.
 And the good part is that this won’t mean a loss of money.
 In most states, tenants are responsible for covering the costs of this process.

 What to Do with an Evicted Tenant’s Possessions